-- The past few years has witnessed a substantial regulatory and voluntary push on sustainability with reporting, assurance, ethics, training, strategic and practice standards, guidance and frameworks being promulgated for consultation and adoption.
-SFEC signatories are close to these and have engaged with market reviews and consultations, often submitting detailed responses.
-We also engage on these and other sustainability matters with officials and ministers at government departments included the Department for Energy Security and Net Zero, the Department for Business and Trade, and HM Treasury.
-We have driven adoption through developing the appropriate guidance, referred to in the previous paragraph, and though training materials. - Sustainability is addressed in a variety of ways in our codes of conduct.
-These are always updated to reflect the latest requirements.
-We share an underlying goal that our members adopt a philosophy of continuous learning and improvement, building their capacity to address the issues of public concern, including sustainability, and to meet the needs of their clients and the organisations they work for. - Our goal is to ensure that our members are professionally competent in sustainability and stay abreast of latest developments as the field evolves.
+- Our goal is to ensure that our members are professionally competent in sustainability and stay abreast of latest developments as the field evolves.
 Capacity building in sustainable finance has been a core theme in 2024 both in principal qualifications and continuing professional development.
 In terms of qualifications this has sometimes taken the form of complete overhauls to build in sustainability.
 We have also seen the production of certificates and diplomas across the sustainability discipline, from finance to risk, strategy, transition planning, scenario analysis, reporting and assurance.
-These learning experiences take a large spectrum of forms from self-directed online courses to comprehensive programmes, to in- person bespoke offerings and from self-assessment to examined certification. - Signatories have collaborated both internally with other SFEC bodies and externally with other professional bodies and academics.
+These learning experiences take a large spectrum of forms from selfdirected online courses to comprehensive programmes, to in-person bespoke offerings and from self-assessment to examined certification. - Signatories have collaborated both internally with other SFEC bodies and externally with other professional bodies and academics.
 This has been across a range of activities including consultations, courses, publications, webinars, conferences and other events.
-We have also supported the work of the Climate Financial Risk Forum.